asmodean83/cs4273/README.md

 ## Usage
 - 1. Run the script.
-- 2. Speak into your microphone once you are promted.
+- 2. Speak into your microphone once you are prompted.
 - 3. Wait for AI to respond.